 Ristorante dei Consoli is in the Hotel dei Consoli in historic downtown.
-It’s more of an upscale restaurant making it a nice place to go for a date night or a treat yourself meal.
-There’s also an option to do a pre-set tasting menu if you don’t want to spend money on a whole meal and prefer just trying a bunch of different things.
+It’s more of an upscale restaurant, making it a nice place to go for a date night or a treat-yourself meal.
+There’s also an option to do a pre-set tasting menu if you don’t want to spend money on a whole meal and prefer just trying different things.

 If you’re short on time and want to grab something and eat while you’re walking, check out the market.
 There are great Italian cold cuts and bread for a tasty meal.

 Budget: Hotel Bosone Palace is just a 5-minute walk to Cattedrale di Gubbio and to the Palazzo dei Consoli.
 All the rooms are elegantly decorated with hardwood floors and large beds.
 There’s also the option to upgrade to a suite if you need extra space and want a minibar.